GamerBoss101/GamerBoss101/README.md

 ### Hoi!
 I am Sir Blob (aka GamerBoss101) 👋

 Hi, I am Sir Blob (aka GamerBoss101) a developer that loves making things.
-My passion is using Computer Science with practical Engineering to bring “Forgotten” technology into the future.
+My passion is using Computer Science with practical Engineering to enhance technology for the future.
 Therefore, I do fun coding projects, Game Jams, and Hackathons.
 I like to play video games, like Minecraft and Pokémon TCG Live.
 A project I am working on right now is [TGS](https://dev.sirblob.me/games/tgs).

 Languages IK: </br>